CDCgov/phdi-azure/docs/implementation-guide.md

     - [quick-start.sh](../quick-start.sh) for Mac and Linux
     - [quick-start.ps1](../quick-start.ps1) for Windows

-If you plan to deploy to an existing project in your Azure environment, have the project name ready and provide it to the quick start script when prompted.
+If you plan to deploy to an existing resource group in your Azure environment, have the resource group name ready and provide it to the quick start script when prompted.

 ### Step 6: Set Repository Secrets
 If you installed the `gh` CLI and the quick start script set these secrets automatically, you may skip to Step 7.